Disclaimer: I do not support all adds displayed by the host web site; they are required as part of this free web space.

 (Jer.
 6:16)

-In the book of Jeremiah the Lord is exhorting his people to “ask for the old paths” and “walk therein”.
-The people of our nation would do well to “ask for the old paths” and return to America's educational foundations.
-An important yet little known fact about public school education in American is that the primary purpose for establishing schools in America was to teach everyone to be able to read and understand the Holy Bible.
+In the book of Jeremiah the Lord is exhorting his people to “ask for the old paths” and “walk therein.”
+The people of the United States of America would do well to “ask for the old paths” and return to our nation's educational foundations.
+An important yet little known fact about public school education in our country is that the primary purpose for establishing schools in America was to teach everyone to be able to read and understand the Holy Bible.
 Our first college, Harvard, in its original rules charged “every student” “to lay Christ in the bottome, as the only foundation of all sound knowledge and learning.” and that “Every one shall so exercise himselfe in reading the Scriptures twice a day,”(A History of Harvard University, Benjamin Peirce, 1833, Appendix, p.
 5).
 In fact, of the first one-hundred and eight colleges in America, one-hundred and six were founded by and for the Christian faith.
 “In founding Harvard, Yale, and other American colleges, the propagation of Christianity as a leading purpose of higher, as well as of popular education, was avowed by their founders, and by all provisions and grants of government.”(The Bible in Schools, W. W. Everts, 1870, p.
 9).
 In 1647 the American Colony of Connecticut along with the Colony of Massachusetts passed the Old Deluder Satan Law to prevent the abuse of power over an illiterate population ignorant of the true scriptures.
 The Connecticut code of 1650 stated:

 It being one cheife project of that old deluder, Sathan, to keepe men from the knowledge of the scriptures, as in former times, keeping them in an unknowne tongue [Latin], so in these latter times, by perswading them from the use of tongues [languages], so that at least, the true sence and meaning of the originall might bee clouded with false glosses of saint seeming deceivers; and that learning may not bee buried in the grave of our forefathers, in church and commonwealth, the Lord assisting our indeavors;